It is currently Mon Dec 05, 2016 7:25 am

 I'm sure those Phase linear pieces will get some attention.

 The 400-1 was bought by me from QC stereo in Bellingham, in the 70's.
 '77 I think.
 It suffered a failure in operation some years ago and seemed to go into a parasitic oscillation, that caused the VU meters to swing full on and pin to the high end (though I don't think it damaged them) I mothballed it at that time and haven't looked at it since.
 The original panel bolts have vanished.

-Some of the best fuckings we get during our lifetime will come from a relative!
+Some of the best fuckings we get during our lifetime come from a relative!

-I don't kiss ass and I dont take peoples shit, so dont expect it from me!
+I don't kiss ass, I dont take peoples shit, so dont expect it from me!

 Glenlivet wrote:That's a Pioneer Spec 1 preamp, bought new in 1977.
 Those things were built to mil standard and 35 years later all controls work perfectly and just as clean as they were new.
 That's because the switches and dials are all real attenuators, sealed and filled with argon gas.